Phobia (Breaking Benjamin album): Overview

 Phobia was released on August 8, 2006, and quickly sold out at major retail chains such as Best Buy and Target.
 The album sold 131,000 copies in its first week, which made it the fastest selling and highest charting Breaking Benjamin album (until 2015's Dark Before Dawn), hitting number two on the US Billboard 200.
 This is the first studio album Chad Szeliga recorded with the band.
 The intro track features the sound effects of an airport, namely a flight attendant announcing standard safety procedures and the sound of an airplane making its ascent, alluding to Benjamin Burnley's fear of flying, hence the inspiration for the album name, Phobia.

 The album re-entered the US Billboard 200 at number 38 on May 5, 2007, with its reissue.
-On May 21, 2009, the album was certified platinum by the RIAA and on October 15, 2021, the album was certified silver by the BPI, making it their most successful album in terms of sales internationally.
+The album was certified platinum by the RIAA, gold by the RMNZ and silver by the BPI, making it their most successful album in terms of sales internationally.